XinYu-Huang1/Gaussian-Process-Examples/README.md

 # Gaussian-Process-textbook-examples
-Some demo related to GPML
+Some demos related to GPML